 The first Mafia game came out around the same time as GTA Vice City, and it has received two sequels, titled simply Mafia II (2010) and Mafia III (2016).

 The most apparent difference between the GTA and the Mafia games is the setting.
-While the latest “HD Universe” are set in fictional modern-day cities, the first, second, and third Mafia games take place in the 1930s, 1940s, and the 1960s, respectively.
+While the latest “HD Universe” are set in fictional contemporary cities, the first, second, and third Mafia games take place in the 1930s, 1940s, and the 1960s, respectively.

-Apart from that discrepancy, which mainly affects the aesthetics and the narrative, Mafia plays more or less just like GTA – it features an open city to explore, various vehicles becoming of the period, and a plethora of criminal activities to take part in.
-Moreover, Mafia takes itself a bit more gravely than GTA does, so it lacks the kind of humor that GTA is known for.
+Apart from that discrepancy, which mainly affects the aesthetics and the narrative, Mafia plays more or less just like GTA – it features an open city to explore, various vehicles becoming of the period, and a multitude of criminal activities to take part in.
+Moreover, Mafia takes itself a bit more seriously than GTA does, so it lacks the kind of humor that GTA is known for.

 Truth be told, the Mafia games will mainly appeal to those who like this particular setting, as few good GTA-like games take place in 20th century America.
 But apart from that, Mafia doesn’t have much new to offer that you haven’t already seen in GTA.